 I teach yoga for the same reason I practice

-Even through all those years never thought I would end up being a yoga instructor — all I wanted was to practice and go deeper.
-Yet I began to teach for the same reasons that I practice yoga myself: because I want to continue practicing and go deeper, but also share with others my deep passion for this precious practice and help them to go deeper.
+Even through all those years, I never thought I would end up being a yoga instructor — all I wanted was to practice and go deeper.
+Yet I began to teach for the same reasons that I practice yoga myself: because I want to continue practicing and go deeper, but also to share with others my deep passion for this precious practice and help them to go deeper.
 Teaching for me is a transmission of energy.
-Therefore, is my belief that the first thing we should do as teachers is to be committed with our own teachers and practice.
+Therefore, it is my belief that the first thing we should do as teachers is to be committed to our own teachers and to our own practice.
 There is a very subtle energy, knowledge, and experience that can only be well understood and transmitted if you continue being a student, and if you have discipline and devotion towards the practice.

-Hatha Yoga, the style I base my beginner classes around, is known as “meditation in action”.
-It is excellent style for beginners because it allows you to carefully learn the postures, alignment, drishtis (fixed gaze), bandhas (body locks), and breath.
+Hatha Yoga, the style upon which I base my beginner classes, is known as “meditation in action”.
+It is excellent style for beginners because it allows you to carefully learn the asanas, alignment, drishtis (fixed gaze), bandhas (body locks), and breath.
 Before you move into a more advanced practice, it is especially important to understand the breath; breathing is the foundation of the practice, if we are not breathing properly, we are not practicing yoga and we lose the opportunity to experience the “juice” of the practice.
 By repetitive movement the memory of the body recognizes each detail and then at some point you naturally start flowing, and that’s when yoga really starts to happen.